 EXECUTION: You pat your buttocks, shoulder and head when returning your arm.
-If you think this is easy, then try making a fist before and after each pat.
-This will immediately make things more complicated in terms of coordination.
+If you think this is easy, try making a fist before and after each pat.
+This will immediately increase the coordination needed.

 OBJECTIVE: Helps achieve a relaxed return and maintained direction in spite of a different form of return.

-Background: The importance of having one arm stretched forward a little bit longer for the sake of water position makes this exercise a probable further development of the catch-up exercise.
+Background: The importance of having one arm stretched forward a little bit longer for the sake of water position makes this exercise a further development of the catch-up exercise.

 EXERCISE LEVEL: